-You’ve trained for weeks or months and for whatever reason, you need to take some time off from running.
-Whether it’s due to an injury, a trip, work, etc. there will always be a time in your life where you’re going to have to take some time off from running.
+You’ve trained for the big race for weeks or months, but for whatever reason, you need to take some time off from running.
+Whether it’s finishing your big race, an unexpected injury, a trip, work, etc. there will always be a time in your life where you have to take some time off from running.
 You’re probably wondering, how much fitness am I going to lose by not running?
 While it really depends on a lot of things such as how fit you were before taking time off, how long you need to take off and other considerations, there are some general studies that have been done to answer this question.

 How much fitness will I lose by not running for a week?